Comrad3J/pipewire-3d-mixer/README.md

 # PipeWire 3d Mixer

 For now only a 2d gui version.
-It supports azimuth and distance control for spatial positioning of multiple virtual audio sources in real time.
-It works with PipeWire built-in sofa spatial filters.
+It supports azimuth and distance control for spatial positioning of up to 8 multiple virtual audio sources in real time.
+It works by constructing a filter-chain of PipeWire built-in sofa spatial filters.

 # Installation and configuration

 1. Clone this repo
 2. Update your PipeWire config
-   Copy the provided `4_channel_spatializer.conf` file and either:
+   Copy the provided `4/8_channel_spatializer.conf` file and either:

    - Replace your existing config:
      ```bash